Phonicmas/Rimdark40kMankindsFinest/Legiones Asstartes.md

 # ++++ XVII Legio ++++

-Lorgar Aurelian: Conversion strength +150%, can use conversion power without the role.
+Lorgar Aurelian: Conversion strength +150%, can use conversion power without the role if ideology is presetn.
 Has lowered physical stats compared to other primarchs.
 Has psychic potential, but not nearly as strong as Magnus' one

-World Bearers: Conversion strength +20%, increased meditation efficiency.
+World Bearers: Conversion strength +20% if ideology is present, increased meditation efficiency.

 # ++++ XVIII Legio ++++